Jump to: Upper Mersey, Rock Channel, Meols, Alt, Going North.

 Note that there are charted no-anchoring zones to the north east of Dingle buoy (near a pipeline) and a strip right across the Mersey further in (roughly between G6 and G7 on one side and E5 and E7 on the other).

 Lighthouses at Leasowe, Bidston , Perch Rock, Hoylake(Upper) and Hale are all disused now.
-The first three are still open to visits.
+The first two are open to visits at set times, the others are privately owned.

 Tidal currents in the Mersey can be strong.
 The diamonds on the Hydrographic Office Charts show maximum currents (for mean spring tides: 9.3m HW) of 5.2 knots ingoing at HW-2 hours near Puckington Bank buoy and 5.3 knots outgoing at HW+2 hours in mid-channel near Egg buoy.
 Wind effects plus above average spring tides can both increase these rates.